Arthritis in the Spine

 Diagnosing Your Cervical Pain

-When you come in for an appointment at ReBalance in New York City, the first step is a definitive diagnosis.
+When you come in for an appointment at ReBalance, the first step is a definitive diagnosis.
 To diagnosis arthritis in the neck, we start with a complete medical history and a physical examination.
 Tell your doctor when and how your pain started, as well as what makes it improve or worsen.
 You may need cervical spine x-rays, CT scans or an MRI, which help rule out other diseases and pinpoint arthritis of the spine.

 Treating Arthritis in the Spine